 Eleanor enjoyed traveling when she had the opportunity.
 She and Lillian visited Rome together, she took a couple of cruises and her and Adam took a trip to Mexico together.
 And then of course trips to Hawaii were always something she loved.
 Eleanor loved her family and friends deeply.
 She enjoyed spending time with all of them every chance that she had the opportunity.
 She was considered the matriarch of her family and will be forever missed by all of those who love her.

 Rosary will be held at 10:30 and Mass will be held at 11:00 am on Friday, July 26, 2019 at Visitation.
-In lieu of flowers it was Eleanor’s wish that donations be made to Breast Cancer Awareness, Tacoma Pierce County Humane Society or Visitation Parish.To send flowers to the family of Eleanor Hoffman, please visit Tribute Store
+In lieu of flowers it was Eleanor’s wish that donations be made to Breast Cancer Awareness, Tacoma Pierce County Humane Society or Visitation Parish.To send flowers to the family or plant a tree in memory of Eleanor Hoffman, please visit Tribute Store